Time Tracking Software for Employees: What to Look For in 2026

 Step 3: Start With a Pilot Group

 Roll out to a small, willing team first — ideally 5 to 10 people across different roles.
-Use their feedback to refine your category structure, project hierarchy, and approval workflows before company-wide deployment.
-Issues that seem minor in theory (too many project subcategories, unclear billable vs. non-billable rules) become major adoption barriers at scale.
+Use time tracking tools their feedback to refine your category structure, project hierarchy, billable hours,

 Step 4: Establish Clear Tracking Methodology

 Decide your task granularity before launch.
-The most common implementation failure is what researchers call the 'over-granularity trap' requiring teams to track tasks in 6-minute increments causes rapid abandonment.
+The most common implementation failure is what researchers call the 'over-granularity trap' requiring teams to track time tracking app tasks in 6-minute increments causes rapid abandonment.
 For most businesses, 15-minute increments with 5 to 8 project categories is the sweet spot between useful data and sustainable practice.

 Step 5: Lead From the Top